 Welcome to this series of presentations called The Nature of God.
 These presentations are the result of an extensive journey to prove whether or not Yeshua is God.

 The content of these presentations is what YHVH has shown me over a long period of time.
-I know that for many people, they see something different.
-However, I’d like you to give me a chance, so you can see what I see because there really may be something here that you’ve not seen before.
+I know that for many people, they see something radically different.
+With so much information to process, it is extremely difficult to get to the matter of what came first, and how late a doctrine really developed.
+We can’t just take what people say as truth because we don’t always know what they have based their information on.
+We need to examine their sources, but not everyone shares their references.
+Having said that, I’d like you to give me a chance, so you can see what I see because there really may be something here that you’re not aware of.

-The conclusions I’ve reached on this subject are based on the many things that I’ve looked at, including the meaning of certain Greek and Hebrew words in the Scriptural text; context; literary structure; Greek Grammar; Early Church Fathers; history of the Ecumenical creeds; Scriptural patterns; titles for God; an anthropomorphism; and things God has personally shown me; as well as how I see how everything fits together.
+The conclusions I’ve reached on this subject are based on the many things that I’ve looked at, such as the meaning of certain Greek and Hebrew words in the Scriptural text; general context; literary structure; basic and advanced Greek Grammar; Early Church Fathers (who I don’t always agree with); history of the Ecumenical creeds; Scriptural patterns; titles for God; the anthropomorphism of the arm of YHVH; the text itself, and things God has personally shown me; as well as how I see how everything fits together.
+If I utilize outside sources, I will always do my best to share those with you in the reference sections.

 Regardless of whether or not people agree on the nature of God, everyone should be willing to examine and calmly discuss and explore this hotly debated topic.
-I have read a variety of posts on this subject in a Facebook group, and I’m shocked by the type of comments people post on this subject.
-In the end, people may have to agree to disagree.
+I have read a variety of posts on this subject in a Facebook group, and I’m shocked by the type of hate-filled comments people post on this subject.
+People obviously have deeply held opinions that they don’t bother to fully defend well — if at all.
+We can’t zero in on a few verses to support our claims and exclude others, but I’m aware that people do just that.
+Since that is the case, in the end, people may have to agree to disagree.
 It is my hope and prayer that this can be done in a kind and loving way.

 The Ecumenical Creeds — This presentation shares the texts of the Nicene Creed, Apostles’ Creed, and Athanasian Creed, and it also shares some of the reason for the Nicene Creed’s development, as well as the shocking results that took place after it was written.
 Last edited 2/13/2020.